simviz-dcs-hull/dcs-thesis-template/README.rst

 Introduction
 ============

-``thesis-template`` provides `LaTeX`_-based template(s) for writing a BSc/MSc/MPhil/PhD disserations/theses at the Department of Computer Science, University of Hull.
+``dcs-thesis-template`` provides `LaTeX`_-based template(s) for writing a BSc/MSc/MPhil/PhD disserations/theses at the Department of Computer Science, University of Hull.

 Building and Installation
 =========================